-Consult with an authorized Onan Distributor If the generator set will be subjected to any extreme operating conditions and determine a suitable schedule of maintenance.
+Consult with an authorized distributor if the generator set will be subjected to any extreme operating conditions and determine a suitable schedule of maintenance.
 Use the running time meter to keep an accurate log of all service performed for warranty support.
 Perform all service at the time period indicated or after the number of operating hours indicated, whichever comes first.
-Use Table 3 to determine the maintenance required and then refer to the sections that follow for the correct service procedures.
+Use Table 5-1 to determine the maintenance required and then refer to the sections that follow for the correct service procedures.

 AWARNING Accidental starting of the set can cause severe personal injury or death.
-Disconnect the battery cables (ground cable first) when repairs are made to the engine, controls, or generator.
+Disconnect the battery cables (negative first) when repairs are made to the engine, controls, or generator.